insideout10/wordlift-plugin/src/readme.txt

 = 3.0.12 (2015-10-23) =
  * Enhancement: [issue 85](https://github.com/insideout10/wordlift-plugin/issues/85).
 Now structured data are added in the entity pages for the current entity itself
- * Fix: [issue 119](https://github.com/insideout10/wordlift-plugin/issues/119).
-Now public entities status is properly preserved when linked to draft posts
+ * Fix: [issue 128](https://github.com/insideout10/wordlift-plugin/issues/128).
+Now hashes in the text do not break anymore the annotations embedding after analysis execution
+ * Fix: [issue 96](https://github.com/insideout10/wordlift-plugin/issues/96).
+Garbage response from api is no more returned

 = 3.0.11 (2015-10-14) =
  * Enhancement: 'View Linked Data' button to visualize RDF triples with [LodView](https://github.com/dvcama/LodView)